 Quick Answer

 Yes, Midjourney is beginner-friendly.
 You don't need coding, design skills, or technical knowledge.
-Join Discord, type `/imagine` followed by a description of your image, and Midjourney creates four variations in about 60 seconds.
+Join Discord, type /imagine followed by a description of your image, and Midjourney creates four variations in about 60 seconds.
 This guide covers setup, your first prompt, essential parameters, and tips to go from beginner to confident in under a week.
+View the complete Midjourney toolkit →

 When I first tried Midjourney in early 2023, I typed "beautiful landscape" and got something that looked like a blurry screenshot from a 2010 phone.
 It was underwhelming.
 I almost quit.